-Indeed, as a fashion designer and creative, you love t-shirts because they are simple to design, easy when it comes to creating a pre-production sample, less complicated to produce and because they can be quite profitable.
-Those brands and designers who are especially able to craft an easy to care for, comfortable, quality t-shirt can be certain they will have customers coming for them time after time.
+Indeed, as a fashion designer and creative, you love t-shirts because they are simple to design, easy when it comes to creating a pre-production sample, less complicated to produce, and can be quite profitable.
+Those brands and designers who are especially able to craft an easy-to-care, comfortable, quality t-shirt can be certain they will have customers coming for them time after time.

-T-shirts can be the single best advertisement for your label if you manage to brand it in a cool, clever way.
-Just look at how many high-end brands have used them as an accessibly priced entry point to their brands.
+T-shirts can be the single best advertisement for your label if you manage to brand them in a cool, clever way.
+Just look at how many high-end brands have used them as an affordably priced entry point to their brands.

 So, how to go about manufacturing the perfect quality tee?
-Make sure you have all 10 items on this checklist to keep the fans of your brand lining up them!
+Make sure you have all 4 items on this checklist to keep the fans of your brand lining up!

 The fabric around the seams of the t-shirt should be smooth and not gather unexpectedly.
 'Puckering' happens when too much stitch tension is applied which pushes the fabric inward.
 Aside from the undesirable appearance, the problem is analogous to a tightly held elastic band, the stitches will break easily with everyday wear.